Join us virtually and earn up to 10 hours of continuing education credit with the most advanced marriage and family therapy training available!

 Treadway considers his greatest accomplishment as being Kate’s husband of fifty-two years and Michael and Sam’s father and now grandfather to Jacob.
 His family is truly his life’s work.

-The Evolution of Clinical Simulation in Family Therapy Training Programs
+Intensive 3: The Evolution of Clinical Simulation in Family Therapy Training Programs

 Learning in family therapy programs far exceeds a simple acquisition of facts and knowledge but includes the development of student abilities to artfully and meaningfully apply theoretical constructs within legal, ethical, and professional standards.
 Efforts to prepare students for the multiplicity of clinical experiences have often included various methods to simulate a variety of clinical environments, context, and presenting issues.
 The rapid advancement of digital technology now offers family therapy training programs a unique opportunity for students to participate in a mixed-reality simulation engaging digital characters on a computer screen animated by a live facilitator.
 Such experiences are not unlike pilots training for various flight realities and challenges in a computer-simulated environment.